-If the DSPs are working with a clipped signal, the audio is (as expected) distorted, but it is not a drastic, damaging sound.
-And while it's technically possible to write a DSP algorithm to emulate the glorious clipping distortion of vacuum tubes, it's not particularly useful for an installed sound system, where DSP power could be put to better use removing that annoying 500 Hz feedback from the Pope's podium mic.
+If the DSPs are working with a clipped signal, the audio is (as expected) distorted and none too pretty, but it is not a drastic, damaging sound.
+And while it's technically possible to write a DSP algorithm to emulate the glorious clipping distortion of vacuum tubes, it's not particularly useful for an installed sound system, where the DSP power could be put to better use removing that annoying 500 Hz feedback from the podium mic.
+Plus, they don't yet make DSP chips with gold-plated substrates for those celestial highs and that moist, supple midrange.